BarquistLab/oligopool_riboseq/README.md

 The project is divided in 3 main directories:

-- data: contains all raw, intermediate and final data of the project.
+-  [data](./data]) : contains all raw, intermediate and final data of the project.
-- analysis: contains analysis files, such as figures, plots, tables, etc.
+-  [analysis](analysis]): contains analysis files, such as figures, plots, tables, etc.
-- scripts: contains scripts to process and analyze data from the data directory.
+-  [scripts](scripts]): contains scripts to process and analyze data from the data directory.

 Some directories have their own README.md file with information on the respective files.